trygvis/iot-workshop-ndc-2018/assignments/mqtt-with-button/mqtt-with-button.md

 * Publish a message on button press on the topic `ndc/$device-id/button`

-# Step 5
+# Step 5 (Bonus)

-* Subscribe to the topic `ndc/$device-id/led` and turn the LED on/off based on the contents of the message.
+* Subscribe to the topic `ndc/$device-id/led`.

+* Use the value to for example turn the LED on/off, or change the LED's blinking pattern.

 ## Tips